How Fascism Works: Reviews

-According to a New York Times review, Stanley's book—a "slim volume"—"breezes across decades and continents" and says that Donald Trump "resembles other purveyors of authoritarian ultranationalism."
+According to a New York Times review, Stanley's book - a "slim volume" - "breezes across decades and continents" and argues that Donald Trump "resembles other purveyors of authoritarian ultranationalism".

-The New Yorker said that How Fascism Works was popular, even though it was by an "academic philosopher"—it "prioritized current events over syllogisms" and "ranged broadly, citing experimental psychology, legal theory, and neo-Nazi blogs."
+The New Yorker said that How Fascism Works was popular, even though it was by an "academic philosopher" - it "prioritized current events over syllogisms" and "ranged broadly, citing experimental psychology, legal theory, and neo-Nazi blogs".

 The Guardians cited Stanley who said that, one of the "ironies of fascist politics" is that it includes the "normalization of the fascist myth" so that talk of fascism is made to appear to be "outlandish".
 Fascist politics makes us able to "tolerate what was once intolerable by making it seem as if this is the way things have always been. ...
-By contrast the word 'fascist' has acquired a feeling of the extreme, like 'crying wolf'."
+By contrast the word 'fascist' has acquired a feeling of the extreme, like 'crying wolf'".

-The Times Literary Supplement (TLS) said that How Fascism Works belongs to a "wave of articles, books and op-eds" that warn us of the "return of fascism"—which includes Fascism: A Warning by Madeleine Albright, On Tyranny by Timothy Snyder, When The Mob Gets Swayed with contributions by Paul Neuborn, and The Dangerous Case of Donald Trump with contributions by John Gartner.
-Stanley said in his book that a number of countries—the Philippines, Rwanda, Myanmar, Brazil, Russia, Hungary, Poland and the United States—have currently been "affected by fascist politics".
+The Times Literary Supplement (TLS) said that How Fascism Works belongs to a "wave of articles, books and op-eds" that warn us of the "return of fascism" - which includes Fascism: A Warning by Madeleine Albright, On Tyranny by Timothy Snyder, When The Mob Gets Swayed with contributions by Paul Neuborn, and The Dangerous Case of Donald Trump with contributions by John Gartner.
+Stanley said in his book that a number of countries - the Philippines, Rwanda, Myanmar, Brazil, Russia, Hungary, Poland and the United States - have currently been "affected by fascist politics".